 Most importantly, NEVER GIVE UP!!
 If you can’t figure something out and it drives you crazy, move on to a different thing and go back to it at a later time.
 Come out swinging every time and keep going over the Basics I have mentioned in previous posts.
 Always start in the center of the approach (20th Board) and observe how your ball is working and where it's breaking (starting to hook).
 Then adjust by moving LEFT, RIGHT, FORWARD, or BACK.
 Don’t move more than a few boards at a time for each adjustment.
 Remember if you miss to the right, adjust by moving to the right.
 If you miss to the left, adjust by moving to the left.
 If you know you did things right, you could be dropping your shoulder.
 Move your bowling shoulder up a little at the stance and hold it that way through the release.
 It will eventually correct itself.

 Spot check where you stand on the approach and look down at where you end up after you release the ball to insure walking up straight on the approach.
 A little wandering toward the target is normal but you don't want to end up more than 2 or 3 boards different.
 Wandering excessively can cause inconsistency.

 Have you incorporated all or at least some of the exercises I suggested to stay strong and help with stamina so you can bowl well for all three games and not feel tired?
 Have you gotten that new ball you’ve been wanting?
 If you haven't gotten your own equipment, please try to do that as soon as possible.
 Consistency is the name of the game!!

-I'll be doing some traveling the month of July, so join me back here on August 9th when I'll be discussing "Washouts".
+I'll be doing some traveling the month of July and a bit in August, so join me back here in mid August when I'll be discussing "Washouts".